siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

   nodes to be inserted in the database, so it should not be used in the input script (or removed before assigning the dictionary to the Dict instance).
 For legibility, a single dash ('-') is suggested, as in the examples above.
-  See the plugin documentation for more details.
+See the plugin documentation for more details on the blocked items.

 .. |br| raw:: html